codalnest/files/lgc.md

 (1) Disclosure shall be made before the member participates in the deliberations on the ordinance or resolution under consideration: Provided, That, if the member did not participate during the deliberations, the disclosure shall be made before voting on the ordinance or resolution on second and third readings; and (2) Disclosure shall be made when a member takes a position or makes a privilege speech on a matter that may affect the business interest, financial connection, or professional relationship described herein.

-SECTION 52.
+Section 52.
 Sessions. - (a) On the first day of the session immediately following the election of its members, the Sanggunian shall, by resolution, fix the day, time, and place of its regular sessions.
 The minimum number of regular sessions shall be once a week for the Sangguniang Panlalawigan, Sangguniang Panlungsod, and Sangguniang bayan, and twice a month for the Sangguniang Barangay.

 (b) When public interest so demands, special sessions may be called by the local chief executive or by a majority of the members of the Sanggunian.